Battle of the Teutoburg Forest: Arminius

 The Germanic coalition was led by Arminius, of the Cherusci tribe.
-Arminius was in a strong position to understand Roman tactics and strategy: though he was born in Germania, he was taken hostage by the Romans after Drusus defeated the tribe in combat in 8 BC, when Arminius would have been about 10 years old.
+Arminius was in a strong position to understand Roman tactics and strategy: though he was born in Germania, he had been taken hostage by the Romans after Drusus defeated the tribe in combat in 8 BCE, when Arminius would have been about 10 years old.
 He received an aristocratic education in Rome, as he was the son of a nobleman—even if he was still a hostage.
 When he came of age, he joined the ordo equester (the Roman cavalry), which would later lead to his appointment as a commander of Roman auxiliaries.
-By 4 AD he was serving in Pannonia (in the northwestern Balkan states).
+By 4 CE, he was serving in Pannonia (in the northwestern Balkan states).
 Soon after, he returned to his homeland in Germania, still nominally loyal to Rome.

-McNally suggests that two important events shaped Arminius's view of the Romans: an ambush in 11 BC led by the Cherusci against Drusus, and Drusus' victory over the Cherusci in 8 BC.
-In the ambush in 11 BC, the Cherusci had trapped Drusus' army in unfavourable terrain, and the Romans escaped only with great difficulty.
-Drusus' victory in 8 BC would have been unforgettable to Arminius, who had been made a hostage because of it.
+McNally suggests that two important events shaped Arminius's view of the Romans: an ambush in 11 BCE led by the Cherusci against Drusus, and Drusus' victory over the Cherusci in 8 BCE.
+In the ambush in 11 BCE, the Cherusci had trapped Drusus' army in unfavourable terrain, and the Romans escaped only with great difficulty.
+Drusus' victory in 8 BCE would have been unforgettable to Arminius, who had been made a hostage because of it.
 From these events, McNally argues that Arminius surmised a key lesson: "the Romans could be defeated, but only in a situation where their tactical flexibility and discipline could not be brought to bear."